WASasquatch/PowerNoiseSuite/README.md

 Power Noise Suite contains nodes centered around latent noise input, and diffusion, as well as latent adjustments.
 This repo is the successor to [PPF_Noise_ComfyUI](https://github.com/WASasquatch/PPF_Noise_ComfyUI)

+# What's new?

+ - Power-Law Noise overhauled.
+Total revamp of the noise system was necessary for more accurate noise representation.
+ - Tonal Guide Image.
+The Power KSampler now has a tonal guide image which can be used to help tone a generation similar to a input image.
+Not always reliable, but in some instances can theme the generation very much like the input image.

 <img src="https://github.com/WASasquatch/PowerNoiseSuite/assets/1151589/23bb0f9b-4f63-41ea-961d-ac19e554feef" width="400">

 ---